NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

-\clrb{We trained the surrogate model on a training dataset of size 3000.
+We trained the surrogate model on a training dataset of size 3000.
 Our experts predetermined the ranges of the individual parameters and normalized them independently to the range $[-1, 1]$.
 The training data was created by first randomly sampling the 35 parameters in their normalized value ranges to create 3000 random parameters configurations and then running the simulation model to get the corresponding Cdc42 concentration values for each configuration ($\sim 27$ hours on a supercomputing cluster).
 It was observed that a large fraction of the randomly sampled training data corresponds to instances with very low Cdc42 polarization.
 Therefore, to train the network to predict the high polarization instances (\textbf{R1}), we performed PF value weighted training of the neural network.
 During the training iterations, this assigned high weightage to the loss function values corresponding to training data instances with high PF values.
 After training for 5000 epochs, with a batch size of 32, the model achieved a stable RMSE (root mean square error) accuracy of $87.6\%$.
-Standard mean squared error (MSE) was used as the loss function for training the network and the accuracy was tested on a separate validation dataset of size 500.}
+Standard mean squared error (MSE) was used as the loss function for training the network and the accuracy was tested on a separate validation dataset of size 500. \clrb{We tested different network architectures before finalizing on the one described in Fig.~\ref{network_basic}(a) because it had the highest accuracy and stabilized relatively faster (i.e, around $3500^{th}$ epoch).
+The complete accuracy profile during the training process is provided in the supplementary materials.}